Hey Buddy! Before you read on, do you think it’s appropriate to invest in games for kids with ADHD?

 - Two to eight people can play PitchCar.
 It is a game where fun is more vital than strategy.

-Since the first player has a distinct advantage of not fighting with a large cluster of cars, it might be nice to let your kids start.
+Since the first player has the distinct advantage of not fighting with a large cluster of cars, it might be nice to let your kids start.

 Thus, they won’t get discouraged at first.